-Follow the stairwell to the ground floor.
-Once on the Ground Floor, move through the exit door as pictured below and to a place of safety away from the building.
+Follow the stairwell to the Ground Floor.
+Once on the Ground Floor move through the lobby to the main entrance door and a place of safety.

 These escape routes are vitally important to your safety.
 They should be kept clear at all times and not obstructed.